Shehryar/whoserep/README.md

 1. Unpause the `rc-approval` job to distribute a release candidate via Fabric.
 1. Wait for QA approval.
 If changes need to be made, push changes or merge a pull request into `staging` again.
 1. Unpause the `release-approval` job to archive the framework, tag the commit, create a GitHub release, and merge to master and develop.
 If there are conflicts, the channel will be notified.
-1. Download `ASAPP iOS Framework X.Y.Z.zip` from either the CircleCI job or the GitHub release and send it to the relevant deployment manager.
+1. Download `ASAPP iOS Framework X.Y.Z.zip` from either the CircleCI job or the GitHub release and upload it to Google Drive.
+Alert the relevant deployment manager.

 Manually distributing a beta build of the test app (for QA)